Pumpkin Apple Butter

 I made homemade apple butter yesterday.

 WHAT?
-If you'd have told me 5
+If you'd have told me 5 years ago, I'd have laughed in your face.

 But it's true.
 I made apple butter.
 Pumpkin apple butter in fact.
 Now, I did make it in the bread machine.
 But still.
 Did you know you could do that?
 Well, you can.
 At least most of the newer ones can.
-It's dead easy and it tastes fantastic.
+It's dead easy and it tastes fan-freaking-tastic.

 15 ounce can of pumpkin puree (or use your jack-o-lantern guts!)